Kaydhiman/react-layout-example/README.md

 ### Follow these steps to run this App:-

 1. Clone this repository to your local machine with `git clone https://github.com/Kaydhiman/react-layout-example.git`.
-It will create a folder named  'react-layout-example'
+It will create a folder named  'react-layout-example'.
 2. Go to root of the project folder and run `npm install`.
 It will install all packages of node modules.
 3. Now run `npm start` and it will open this app in your default browser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).